-If you make a personal injury claim after a car accident, you will wonder how much you should ask for and what your claim could be worth.
-Different auto insurance companies use different methods to determine the value of your personal injury claim.
+If you make a claim after a car accident, you will wonder how much you should ask for and what your claim could be worth.
+Different auto insurance companies use different methods to determine the value of your car accident settlement.
 The claim generally includes payment for your medical bills, lost income, and a certain level of compensation for your pain and suffering.

 There are two common ways that a car accident claim is valued so that you and your attorney have an idea how much you should ask for your pain and suffering after a car accident.

 The most often used method for determining pain and suffering damages after your accident is to multiply the actual damages – your medical costs and lost earnings – by a certain figure.
 Many personal injury attorneys are trained to multiply your actual damages by three to obtain a typical, reasonable damages amount.

 Thus, if your medical costs were $5000 and your lost earnings were $1000, you multiply $6000 by 3 and get $18,000.
 But in recent times, some insurance companies are not as willing to concede the three multiplier as a reasonable way to quantify your pain and suffering.

 Today, the more common approach by insurance companies is to take your actual damages and multiply it by a figure that is determined by a software program.
 Typically, this type of operation will undervalue your claim.
 The multiplier depends upon how serious your injuries area, aggravating factors, and how long your recovery is.
 For example, if you have a broken femur and must have three surgeries, the pain and suffering from this is going to be a lot worse than if you just had your fender damaged.